Sequential Competitive Facility Location: Exact and Approximate Algorithms: Bilevel Model and Single-level Reformulation

 Accordingly, we formulate sequential CFLP with probabilistic customer choice as a bilevel program:

 The objective function \eqref{bl-a} of the upper-level problem aims to maximize the leader's market share, and constraints \eqref{bl-b}--\eqref{bl-c} ensure that the leader deploys no more than $p$ new facilities.
-In the lower-level problem, the objective function \eqref{bl-d} derives an optimal solution $y^*$ that maximizes the follower's market share for given $x$.
+In the lower-level problem, the objective function \eqref{bl-d} derives an optimal solution $y^*$ that maximizes the follower's market share given $x$.
 Constraints \eqref{bl-e} and \eqref{bl-g} ensure that the follower opens up to $r$ new facilities, and constraints \eqref{bl-f} prohibit co-location.
-Here both upper- and lower-level problems are MINLPs, giving rise to significant computational challenges.
-In fact, the following hardness result indicates that it is not even possible to find a good approximation of (S-CFLP) unless $\mbox{P} = \mbox{NP}$.
-We present a detailed proof to Theorem \ref{thm:hardness} in Appendix \ref{apx-thm-hardness}. \begin{theorem}[Adapted from Theorem 3 of~\cite{krause2008robust}] There does not exist a polynomial-time, constant approximation algorithm for (S-CFLP) unless $\mbox{P} = \mbox{NP}$.
+Both upper- and lower-level problems are MINLPs, giving rise to significant computational challenges.
+In fact, the bilevel MINLP formulation of (S-CFLP) suggests that it is $\Sigma^p_2$-hard (see, e.g.,~\cite{jeroslow1985polynomial}).
+The following hardness result indicates that it is not even possible to find a good approximation of (S-CFLP) unless $\mbox{P} = \mbox{NP}$, for which we present a detailed proof in Appendix \ref{apx-thm-hardness}. \begin{theorem}[Adapted from Theorem 3 of~\cite{krause2008robust}] There does not exist a polynomial-time, constant approximation algorithm for (S-CFLP) unless $\mbox{P} = \mbox{NP}$.
 Specifically, let $z^*$ represent the optimal value of (S-CFLP).
-If there exists a constant $c_0 > 0$ and an algorithm, which runs in time polynomial in $|J|$, $p$ and guarantee to find a solution $x$ such that $L^+(x, y^*) \geq c_0 z^*$, then $\mbox{P} = \mbox{NP}$. \end{theorem}
+If there exists a constant $c_0 > 0$ and an algorithm, which runs in time polynomial in $|J|$, $p$ and guarantees to find a solution $x$ such that $L^+(x, y^*) \geq c_0 z^*$, then $\mbox{P} = \mbox{NP}$. \end{theorem}

 Next, we take a RO perspective to recasting (S-CFLP) into a computable form.
 We start by noticing that the leader's and the follower's objective functions \eqref{bl-a} and \eqref{bl-d} sum up to $1$.
 Intuitively, this is because a customer patronizes either the leader or the follower.
+(In this section, we focus on the case of having two firms only.
+In reality, however, customers may patronize outside competitors.
+We will extend the baseline (S-CFLP) model to take this into account in Appendix~\ref{sec:extension:outside}.)
 This suggests that formulation \eqref{bl} can be viewed as a RO model, in which the follower acts adversarially to decrease the market share of the leader's.
 From this perspective, (S-CFLP) is equivalent to a RO model: